ZeeMackic/ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Ansible control or create a nano file with the yml playbook.
 This is located in the /etc/ansible directory and should also contain the playbooks for Filebeat and Metricbeat.
 - Update the host file to include elk and webserver.
-The go back and edit the "hosts" file to ensure that the Ansible playbook is running on the specific machine by adding the VM IPs in order to specify which machine to install the ELK and the Filebeat on.
+- Go back and edit the "hosts" file to ensure that the Ansible playbook is running on the specific machine by adding the IPs of the virtual machines in order to specify which machine to install the ELK and the Filebeat on.
-The ELK is to be installed on the ELK VM and the Filebeat on the [webservers] machines (Web1 & Web2).
+- The ELK is to be installed on the ELK VM and the Filebeat on the [webservers] machines (Web1 & Web2).

 $ cd /etc/ansible
 $ cat hosts